MartinLangbecker/mav-prices/readme.md

 JavaScript module for finding railway connections prices using the MAV API.
 Inofficial, using an endpoint by _MAV_.
 Ask them for permission before using this module in production.

+Currently only supports international railway connections from/to Hungary.

 [![npm version](https://img.shields.io/npm/v/mav-prices.svg)](https://www.npmjs.com/package/mav-prices)
 ![ISC-licensed](https://img.shields.io/github/license/martinlangbecker/mav-prices.svg)